Rudyrue/A-Better-Vanilla/README.md

 just place the folder in `.minecraft\resourcepacks`, should work just fine from there

-see "Patch Notes.txt" for changes and shit lol
+see "Patch Notes.md" for changes and shit lol